All NEW – Completely revised with even more lights!

 - Technique: Pilots often form a habit of leaving taxi lights turned off until the tower clears them to land.
 When the crew receives landing clearance, the captain will turn the taxi lights on.
 If things get busy, a taxi light switch that’s off reminds the crew they need a landing clearance.

 LED Lights Are Now on Airliners!

-Now that LEDs can be made super bright, they are being installed on airplanes.
-The new lights are just as bright as the old incandescent bulbs.
-The color of the LED taxi and landing lights is a little “cooler” or whiter than the warm, yellowish color of incandescent bulbs.
-The look great!
+New, super bright LEDs are now being installed on airplanes.
+The lights appear brighter than the old incandescent bulbs.
+The color of the LED taxi and landing lights is a little “cooler” or whiter than the yellowish color of incandescent bulbs.
+They look great!

 Why change to more expensive LEDs?

 Airlines are switching to LED lights for the same reasons as consumers.
 The new lights consume far less energy than older bulbs (for an aircraft, that means less demand on the electric generators and less fuel burn).
 The biggest reason is that LEDs last far longer than incandescent bulbs.
 This corresponds to lower replacement and maintenance costs – it’s a huge annual savings.

 Be sure to read the companion article: Savvy Passenger Guide to Airport Lights.

 Everything you ever wanted to know about colorful airport lights!